Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 How to identify your own accessibility needs

-If you’re unsure what your support needs are, start by paying attention to patterns over time.
-Support needs often show up as things that drain you, create frustration, or make certain tasks harder than they need to be.
-Here are some steps to help identify them:
+If you're unsure what your accessibility needs are, start by paying attention to patterns over time.
+Accessibility needs often show up as things that drain you, create frustration, or make certain tasks harder than they need to be.

-• When do you feel exhausted after a task that doesn’t seem to tire others?
+• When do you feel exhausted after tasks that don't seem to tire others?

 • What situations make you feel overwhelmed, stuck, or unable to focus?